rfdy/imagemagick/README.md

 #### Resize
 Resizes the image based on the width, height, gravity and resize mode
 ##### Modes
-`CommonOptions::MODE_ONLY_SHRINK_LARGER` Will only shrink the image if it is larger than the requested dimesnions.
+`CommonOptions::MODE_ONLY_SHRINK_LARGER` Will only shrink the image if it is larger than the requested dimensions.
 Otherwise it leaves the image alone.
 See: http://www.imagemagick.org/Usage/resize/#shrink

 `CommonOptions::MODE_FILL_AREA` will resize to the smallest dimension.
 See: http://www.imagemagick.org/Usage/resize/#fill